Pipes and Variables

 Redirecting output

-grep allowed us to identify sequences in our FASTQ files that match a particular pattern.
-All of these sequences were printed to our terminal screen, but in order to work with these sequences and perform other opperations on them, we may need to capture that output in some way.
+grep allowed us to identify specific line entries in our meta data file that matched a particular pattern.
+All of these were printed to our terminal screen, but we may need to capture that output in some way instead of just printing to the screen.

 We can do this with something called “redirection”.
 The idea is that we are taking what would ordinarily be printed to the terminal screen and redirecting it to another location.
 In our case, we want to stream this information into a file so that we can look at it later and use other commands to analyze this data.